 Expositor’s Bible Commentary explains: “The ancient world abounded with examples of likening armies to locusts or vice versa.
 Indeed, the locust was a common figure of the armies of the Neo-Assyrians kings” (revised edition, p.
 327).

 “Prepare for war”

 Joel describes a mighty invading army that has implications for the future: “For a nation has come up against My land, strong, and without number; his teeth are the teeth of a lion” (Joel 1:6).
 Furthermore, he describes a large army with immense military power: “A people come, great and strong, the like of whom has never been; nor will there ever be any such after them, even for many successive generations” (2:2).

 Joel 3:12 states: “Let the nations be wakened, and come up to the Valley of Jehoshaphat; for there I will sit to judge all the surrounding nations.”

 Some have mistakenly equated the Valley of Jehoshaphat with the name Armageddon, mentioned in Revelation 16:16.
 Armageddon is translated from the Hebrew name Har Megiddo, which means “Hill of Megiddo,” located in a large valley.
-This large, bowl-shaped Plain of Jezreel, situated about 55 miles north of Jerusalem, is the location where the armies will assemble, not where the final battle will take place.
+This large, bowl-shaped Plain of Jezreel, situated about 80 miles north of Jerusalem by road, is the location where the armies will assemble, not where the final battle will take place.